Best Retirement Calculators 2026: Honest Comparison of Free Tools

 Different calculators use different assumptions.
 Run your plan through 2-3 tools to see if results align.

 Many calculators assume 7-8% returns.
-In today's market (high valuations, low bond yields), 5-6% might be more realistic.
+In today's market (high valuations, lower forward projections), 5-6% might be more realistic.

 Mistake 3: Ignoring Taxes